msucloudfellowship/msucloudfellowship.github.io/docs/index2021.md

 ---
-title: MSU Cloud Computing Fellowship
+title: Previous MSU Cloud Computing Fellowship Schedule
 ---

-# MSU Cloud Computing Fellowship 2021-2022

 **This is the schedule for a previous year provided as an example.
 Please see our [home page](index.md) for the current year**
+# MSU Cloud Computing Fellowship 2021-2022

 Welcome to the website for the MSU Cloud fellowship for 2021-2022.
 See our "[about](about.md)" page for more information about the program.